Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Charity & Public WorkIndustry & CommerceSettlements & SettlersWaterways & Vessels.
 In addition, it is included in the Ohio Historical Society / The Ohio History Connection series list.
 A significant historical year for this entry is 1861.

 Location.
-Marker has been permanently removed.
-It was located near 39° 7.607′ N, 82° 59.113′ W. Marker was in Waverly, Ohio, in Pike County.
-Marker was at the intersection of Market Street (Ohio Route 220) and Emmitt Avenue (U.S. 23), on the right when traveling south on Market Street.
+39° 7.607′ N, 82° 59.113′ W. Marker is in Waverly, Ohio, in Pike County.
+It is at the intersection of Market Street (Ohio Route 220) and Emmitt Avenue (U.S. 23), on the right when traveling south on Market Street.
 Touch for map.
-Marker was at or near this postal address: 123 N Market Street, Waverly OH 45690, United States of America.
+Marker is at or near this postal address: 123 N Market Street, Waverly OH 45690, United States of America.
+Touch for directions.

 James Emmitt Marker (Side B) image.
 Click for full size.